eddeuser2017/commercialize_api/README.md

 # Swagger hub tool could be used to author the api, could use other methods.
 https://app.swaggerhub.com/home
+An example of the api that is hosted in this repository is located in my swagger hub at : https://app.swaggerhub.com/apis/edeuser/CommercializationAPI_SOA/1.0.0

 # AWS specific information
 Copy the api that you completed in the swagger hub and paste into AWS gateway.